Annakacygna: Description

 The second species, A. yoshiiensis, is only known from the distal end of a tibiotarsus, which stands apart from the type materiel due to its greater size.
 This bone is 1.3 times larger than the corresponding material in A. haijimei, which lead the authors to believe that it should represent a species distinct from the type.

 Paleobiology

 Diet

-Although the upper beak is not preserved, based on the anatomy of the mandible it was likely long and deep with a forward spreading form superficialy resembling modern shovelers.
+Although the upper beak is not preserved, based on the anatomy of the mandible it was likely long and deep with a forward spreading form superficially resembling modern shovelers.
 The unique jaw musculature indicated by the cranial and mandibular bones suggests that Annakocygna moved its jaws in a somewhat seesaw-like motion, which is unlike anything observed in extant swans.
 While the lower jaw moved back, the upper jaw would have retracted at the same time, which has been interpreted to mean that Annakocygna was a highly derived filter feeder.
 Subsequently, the beak was likely lined with soft lamellae to support this planktivorous diet.